Heritage

 Open the political debate

 Councilor Ibone Bengoetxea has said: "We are not facing a merely technical issue, but an issue of memory, recognition, and reparation."
-She believes the matter cannot be closed without a thorough analysis, because the painting has been moved on other occasions over the years, since Picasso painted it in 1937 and it was exhibited at the Paris Universal Exposition that year.
+She believes the matter cannot be closed without in-depth analysis, because the painting has been moved on other occasions over the years, since Picasso painted it in 1937 and it was exhibited at the Paris Universal Exposition that year.
 In 2026, "museums worldwide move highly complex works with all the characteristics," says Bengoetxea.
-For her, the report already demonstrates that the underlying issue is not the condition of the painting, but the fact that the artwork is essential to the museum and that without this piece it loses its identity –and visitors, it is understood–.
-"Therefore, the decision is not technical –she points out–.
+For her, the report already shows that the underlying issue is not the condition of the painting, but the fact that the artwork is essential for the museum and that without this piece it loses its identity – and visitors, it is understood.
+"Therefore, the decision is not technical – she points out.
 We are facing a political decision."
-The Basque government has proposed creating a joint commission to evaluate the transfer, assess technical options, and cover the expenses.
+The Basque government has proposed creating a joint commission to evaluate the move, assess technical options, and cover the expenses.

 Cargando